 As federal government employees, Commission employees are eligible to participate in federal employee benefits programs, to include: health insurance (multiple carriers & multiple options); life insurance (FEGLI-multiple options); retirement (FERS or CSRS if applicable); and the Thrift Savings Program (TSP-multiple options), the federal government’s tax-deferred savings program.
 Employees accrue and may use annual and sick leave in accord with Commission policies and procedures.

-Future job opportunities will appear here.
+Job opportunities will be posted here.